How Do Fire Panels Work in 2024?

 Every FACP plays a key role.
 It ensures that the fire alarm system functions efficiently by coordinating the actions of all connected devices.

 Your fire panel collects data from your building sensors ("initiating devices" like smoke detectors).
 This allows early detection and notification of potential fire hazards.
-This allows for a swift and appropriate response.
+Having notifications allows for a swift and appropriate response that notifies the right individuals.

 What are the different types of Fire Alarm Control Panels?